-19. Assume that there is an international agreement to make businesses reduce pollution 20.
-Assume that there is an more competition due to fewer trade restrictions
+19. Assume that there is an international

-Which determinant? more government regulation (red tape) △ AD or △ AS? ↓AS Which determinant? increase in productivity △ AD or △ AS? ↑AS
+agreement to make businesses reduce pollution

+polition

+Which determinant? more government

+regulation (red tape)

+\triangle AD or \triangle AS? \checkmark AS

-AS 2 AS 1 AD OReal domestic output AS 1 AS 2 AD Real domestic output
+AS 2 AS 1 AD Real domestic output

-What happens to: What happens to:
+What happens to:

-Real GDP↓ Real GDP
+Real GDP

-UnemploymentT Unemployment↓
+Unemployment

-Price Level Price Level
+Price Level

-Inflation Inflation↓
+Inflation

-Economic Growth Economic Growth
+Economic Growth?

-[Δ GDP or Δ potential GDP ?] [Δ GDP or Δ potential GDP ?] Δ potential GDP
+If economic growth, which type?

+Achieving the potential or

+Increasing the potential